meaniebeanie22/meaniebeanie22.github.io/chapters/how-i-began-my-sea-adventure.md

 full-sized man.
 There was one thwart set as low as possible, a kind of stretcher in the bows, and a double paddle for propulsion.

-I had not then seen a coracle, such as the ancient Britons made, but I have seen one since, and I can give you no fairer idea of Ben Gunn’s boat than by saying it was like the first and the worst coracle ever made by man.
+I had not then seen a [:coracle](https://en.wikipedia.org/wiki/Coracle), such as the ancient Britons made, but I have seen one since, and I can give you no fairer idea of Ben Gunn’s boat than by saying it was like the first and the worst coracle ever made by man.
 But the great advantage of the coracle it certainly